jchesterpivotal/concourse-build-resource/README.md

 * `team`: the team to follow.
 (Optional)
 * `pipeline`: the pipeline to follow.
 (Optional)
 * `job`: the job to follow (Optional)
+* `initial_build_id`: the first build ID to start versions from, if you wish to start from an earlier build than the most recent on the target Concourse.
+Please note that if you set this to a very early version, you may wind up adding a  lot of builds for your local Concourse to churn through.
+(Optional)

 If you leave off `job`, `pipeline` and/or `team`, concourse-build-resource will try to perform checks against whole pipelines, or whole teams, or whole Concourse installations, respectively.